gdela/socomo/readme.md

 the build plugin will update this human-readable file, so you'll have a history of changes in the most convenient place - in your source code repository.

+## How Does It Work

+Socomo analyses bytecode to find dependencies between code members, so code needs to be compiled first.
+The generated `socomo.html` file is a concise representation of code composition at chosen **level** - the root package of the diagram.
+Each child package in the root, together with subpackages contained in it, is considered a **component** and depicted on the diagram as a node.
+Edges between nodes represent dependencies.

 ## Maven Plugin

 Add this to the `<build><plugins>` section in your `pom.xml` file.
 For multi-module projects,